Govt not to bring any legislative business in RS during 1st part of Budget Session: Sources | Politics

 The meeting was convened by Rajya Sabha chairman M Venkaiah Naidu through virtual mode to discuss the agenda for the Budget Session that started on Monday.

-The sources said Union minister and Leader of the House Piyush Goyal informed the meeting that since the duration of the first part is small, no legislative business will be brought by the government.
+The sources said Union minister and Leader of the House Piyush Goyal informed the meeting that since the duration of the first part is small, no legislative business will be brought by the government, the sources said.

-The Budget Session of Parliament began on Monday and is scheduled to conclude on April 8 with a recess in-between from February 12 to March 13.
-Goyal said that due to the paucity of time during the first part, Rajya Sabha will have window only for the debate on the Motion of Thanks to the president's address and the Union Budget proposal, according to the sources.
+The Budget Session began on Monday and is scheduled to conclude on April 8 with a recess in-between from February 12 to March 13.
+Goyal said that due to the paucity of time during the first part of the session, Rajya Sabha will have window only for the debate on the Motion of Thanks to the president's address and the Union Budget proposal, according to the sources.

-Naidu also urged leaders of various political parties to allow smooth functioning of the House during the session.
-The leaders assured of their support to the Chairman.
+Naidu also urged leaders of various political parties to allow smooth functioning of the House, and received assurance from them for the same.
+He appealed to all sections for cooperation for a productive Budget session, and many leaders also stressed on the need for disruption-free proceedings.
+The chairman gave details of time available for various items of business during the first part of the session.
+He said that during the 10 sittings in the first part till February 11, only 23 hours will be available for businesses other than Zero Hour, Question Hour and Private Members’ Business.

+Naidu further said that discussion on the Motion of Thanks to the President for his address to the members of both Houses and discussion on Union Budget will get priority during the first part, the sources said.
+He informed the leaders that these two major items of business took a total time of over 26 hours during the last Budget Session and 23 hours is available for the same in the first part of this Budget session.
+He said Rajya Sabha loses an hour per sitting due to staggered sitting of both Houses due to the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)